Beginning of blue wave or just a summer fling? Conservatives meet amid polling boost

 “Everybody is feeling hope and excitement.
 Even with (people) outside of those who would be traditional Conservative voters,” said the former candidate, who ran in the Toronto-area riding of Burlington in the 2021 general election.

-Generally, summer polling should be regarded with some degree of caution, given many Canadians' minds are elsewhere, says Philippe Fournier of 338Canada.com, which publishes a statistical model of electoral projections based on polling, demographics and elections history.

-"Usually it's the most motivated voters that will answer those summer polls," he told The Canadian Press last month.

-One of the keys to potential Conservative success lies in not taking things for granted — a lesson Pierre Poilievre himself adopted while campaigning to become leader last year, entering the race as its clear front-runner.
+One of the keys to potential Conservative success lies in not taking things for granted - a lesson Pierre Poilievre himself adopted while campaigning to become leader last year even though he entered the race as its clear front-runner.

-Elected in September with a crushing first-ballot victory, Poilievre has spent the last 12 months steering his front-bench team in Parliament, rolling out its message-turned-rallying cry of "Bring it home."
-He has criss-crossed the country several times, fundraising and meeting with thousands, placing a heavy focus on growing Conservative support in immigrant and newcomer communities in large cities.
+Poilievre has spent the last 12 months steering his front-bench team in Parliament, rolling out its message-turned-rallying cry of “Bring it home.”
+He criss-crossed the country several times, fundraising and meeting with thousands, placing a heavy focus on growing Conservative support in immigrant and newcomer communities in large cities.

 “We have wind in our sails now,” said Geoffrey Turner, who failed to win a seat for the party in 2021 in the Toronto riding of Etobicoke Centre and is a current policy chair with the nearby riding association of Etobicoke-Lakeshore.
 “There's this sense that our hard-fought efforts are about to pay off.”

 Poilievre's first convention as leader is expected to involve far less drama than previous ones.
-During the 2021 event, Erin O'Toole, who has since retired from politics, suffered a humiliating blow when delegates rejected adding the phrase "climate change is real" to the party's policy handbook.
+During the 2021 virtual event, Erin O'Toole suffered a humiliating blow when delegates rejected adding the phrase “climate change is real” to the party's policy handbook.
 He was rebuffed after delivering a speech in which he told the party it needed a serious plan to tackle climate change if it hoped to win.

 The last in-person convention was in Halifax five years ago, when Conservative House leader Andrew Scheer was at the party helm.
 Maxime Bernier, having lost the party leadership race, announced just before the event he was quitting the federal Tories.
 He would soon lead the People's Party of Canada.